 Another of the employer’s responsibilities is deducting contributions for the National Superannuation Fund, or NASFUND.
 This organization is the national provident fund that covers employees in the private sector and government-funded organizations.
 The funding covers expenses from retirement, unemployment, disability, and sudden cut-offs to income flow.

-Papua New Guinea Payroll Options
+Papua New Guinea Payroll Options for Companies

 You’ll have a few options for how to handle payroll management in Papua New Guinea.
 The various options require different levels of financial resources.
 Your choices include: